 It is said that train orders for the line were issued in both Spanish and English.

-Thanks to Paul McGuffin for contributing information about this route.
+Thanks to Paul McGuffin for contributing information.

 |Southern Pacific Railroad|

 |App. for auth. to abandon its line between M. P. 760.693 at the Internat'l, Boundary Line between the Rep. of Mex. and the U.S.A., at or near Cantu, and M. P. 763.388 at or near Araz Junction, a distance of 2.695 mi., together with all sidings, spur tracks and appurtenances, located in Imperial County, Calif.|

 |Length: 2.695 miles||Citation: 307 ICC 805|

 A special "Thanks" to Paul McGuffin for providing these photos and the information for them.
 I had traveled over parts of these areas for the last 30 years, but was not sure where these were located exactly, until now.